 Mseleni Hospital supports specific community interventions against TB, malaria and HIV.
 The hospital also promotes school health, community-based rehabilitation and more than 100 community health workers.
 Eight clinics in the surrounding area refer patients to Mseleni Hospital.

-HIV Care Facilities
+HIV Care Services

 This government hospital serves the highest concentration of HIV in all of South Africa; 39 of every 100 people are infected, including 33 of every 100 pregnant women.
 Mseleni Hospital has 2,700 people in HIV treatment, and has witnessed the greatest decline in HIV deaths in the entire nation.
 They also provide special care to HIV orphans and to children with HIV.